ddoa/jira-workshop/README.md

 9. Create a new Scrum-board with Board name and Project name "Workshop", Jira will generate a project key "WOR", that's OK.
 Select "Agile simplified workflow" and click "Create board".

 10. You're ready for the Workshop!
+When you're done with the workshop you can stop the docker-image with the command ```docker stop lonely_pike``` and close the Kitematic app.